Allan McNish: Early life and career

+Professional racing career

 Sports cars

-Despite devoting his career to the pursuit of a Formula One chance, McNish has become one of the world's most highly rated sportscar drivers.
+McNish became one of the world's most highly rated sportscar drivers.
 His sportscar career began in 1996 with Porsche, at a time when their 911 GT1 model revolutionised sportscar racing.
 With the factory team he took this car to victory in the 1998 24 Hours of Le Mans, partnered by Laurent Aïello and Stephane Ortelli.
 He subsequently appeared for Toyota and Audi in the race, and after losing a likely victory in the dying stages of the 2007 event, scored a second triumph in 2008 with Tom Kristensen and Rinaldo Capello driving an Audi R10.
 He has also raced with great success for Audi in the American Le Mans Series, winning the title with Dindo Capello in 2006 and 2007, and taking four overall victories at the 12 Hours of Sebring (2004, 2006, 2009 and 2012).
-At the 2011 Le Mans McNish destroyed the car in a spectacular crash early in the race and ended the race for Audi No. 3.
+At the 2011 Le Mans, McNish destroyed the car in a spectacular crash early in the race and ended the race for Audi No. 3.
 And again at the 2012 Le Mans, McNish made a driving error and lost a first place by crashing the Audi No. 2 car a few hours before the finish.
 He also codrove the No. 8 Starworks Motorsport Riley-Ford to a second-place finish at the 2012 24 Hours of Daytona.

-In the 2000 American Le Mans Series season McNish set a track record for the full circuit configuration at Sears Point International Raceway.
+In the 2000 American Le Mans Series season, McNish set a track record for the full circuit configuration at Sears Point International Raceway.